 In September 2015, in conjunction with the Board's adoption of "proxy access" Bylaw provisions, the Board approved an amendment to UTC's Restated Certificate of Incorporation to eliminate cumulative voting in the election of directors, subject to shareowners' approval at the 2016 Annual Meeting(1).
 Cumulative voting enables a shareowner to concentrate his or her voting power in favor of the election of one or more nominees, rather than casting one vote per share.
-Accordingly, the use of cumulative voting rights can permit one or more directors to be elected based on the votes of a minority of shareowners casting votes in the election.
+Accordingly, cumulative voting permits one or more directors to be elected based on the votes of a minority of shareowners casting votes in the election.
 The Board believes that each director should represent the interests of all shareowners rather than potentially only the interests of a limited constituency.
-Therefore, and as further discussed below, the Board believes that it is in the best interests of the Company and its shareowners to eliminate cumulative voting.
+Therefore and as further discussed below, the Board believes that it is in the best interests of the Company and its shareowners to eliminate cumulative voting.